 Weirdest Foods from Around the World

-Let’s get into a description of the weirdest food in the world (in no particular order).
+Let’s describe the weirdest food in the world (in no particular order).

 1. Casu marzu, Italy

-If you’re feeling brave, you can try this maggot cheese for yourself – just be sure to remove the maggots before you eat it!
-Casu marzu means “rotten cheese” or “maggoty cheese” depending on your translation preferences.
-Its name comes from its main ingredient—sheep’s milk—and its distinct texture: soft enough to spread on bread with ease yet firm enough not to crumble under pressure.
+If you’re feeling brave, try this maggot cheese for yourself – just be sure to remove the maggots before you eat it!
+Casu marzu means “rotten cheese” or “maggoty cheese,” depending on your translation preferences.
+Its name comes from its main ingredient—sheep’s milk—and its distinct texture: soft enough to spread on bread easily yet firm enough not to crumble under pressure.

 2. Sannakji, South Korea

-Live octopus is a popular dish in South Korea and sannakji is one of the most common ways to eat it.
-The octopus is cut into small pieces and then served immediately, so you’ll be eating it while it’s still wriggling on your plate.
+Live octopus is a popular dish in South Korea, and sannakji is one of the most common ways to eat it.
+The octopus is cut into small pieces and served immediately, so you’ll eat it while it’s still wriggling on your plate.